Camberwick Green, Trumpton and Chigley

 "Troop.
 Please call continuity immediately !"

-And it's a persistant and glaring error with Colley's Mill scenes throughout the 2nd episode -sometimes with the whole edge in view with front-on shots. [and also in the 1st episode to a lesser degree]
+And it's a persistant and glaring error with Colley's Mill scenes throughout the 1st 2 episodes -sometimes with the whole edge in view with front-on shots.

 2 from the Roger Varley episode ....